DART-Lab-LLUI/flask_rest_template/README.md

 flask --app server run --debug
 ```

+After successful starting of the server you have to initialize the database.
+Use your broswer and request http://localhost:5000/init
+The rest will handle flask.

 ## Using authorization

 Enforce login for a RESTFUL request can be achieved with @jwt_required() decorator.